FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

      c) Use a call and contact name / picture to come up with an error messages
      d) Add features to value add over a regular safe such as reminders and mood colors!

-## Make it your own

-Do last week’s assignment again, but this time:
-1) It doesn’t have to (just) use light,
-2) You can use any modality (e.g., vibration, sound) to prototype the behaviors!
-Again, be creative!
-Feel free to fork and modify the tinkerbell code!
-3) We will be grading with an emphasis on creativity.

-\*\***Document everything here.
-(Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

 **Setting:** Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?